physicsmagician/fastapi/docs/en/docs/async.md

 When building an API, you might want your two programs to communicate different things simultaneously. **Asynchronous code**, or **concurrency**, allows your program to perform a task in the background while waiting to finish another task at the same time.
 Modern versions of Python have support for **asynchronous code** using **coroutines** with **`async` and `await`** syntax.

+oops this is a mistake i need to remove

 ## Understanding asynchronous code

 **Asynchronous code** are instructions for a program to do two things at the same time.
 To do this, the asynchronous code tells the program that it needs to wait until `something slow` to finish doing its task.
 Meanwhile, the program can work on another task while it waits for `something slow` and can return to `something slow` to see if it's finished its tasks.